 Building Vision Systems to Enable Factory Automation

-A slight deviation in part’s position / orientation may cause assembly failures in manufacturing setup.
+A slight deviation in part’s position/orientation may cause assembly failures in the manufacturing setup.
 That’s why automated systems in manufacturing work in a very fast and accurate manner.
 As humans with their vision capability and brain understand can navigate through the process thoroughly, Vision-based Industrial Automation systems are capable of delivering higher quality with lesser errors.
 Such systems are backed by cameras, vision processors, and software algorithms.
 They adapt to evolving manufacturing line circumstances and extend the benefits to other areas of the supply chain, e.g., piece parts and finished goods inventory tracking.

 Conventionally, such Vision-based technology is found in complex and expensive systems.
 Nowadays, however, as Technology advances, Cost, Performance, and power-intensive computing has become available in lower price ranges, reinforcing the proliferation of vision into several mainstream automated manufacturing platforms.